 The industry is diversifying, with books being sold in supermarkets and discount stores, through book clubs, mail order and online.
 These may also be sources of employment, with online selling a particular growth area.

-Up-to-date information about bookshop groups and the book market is available from The Booksellers Association (BA).
+Up-to-date information about bookshop groups and the book market is available from the BA.

 Look for job vacancies at:

 Training is mainly on the job and there is currently no formal professional qualification in this area.
-It may be useful to gain membership of:
+It may be useful to gain membership of the Booksellers' Association or the Antiquarian Booksellers' Association.

 All posts are likely to involve structured training in the form of an induction, covering an introduction to the business and basic bookselling techniques.
 Further training opportunities vary depending on the size and nature of the organisation but may include: